 Who is it for: The non-lucrative visa is perfect for those American citizens who want to retire in Spain or live in Spain for more than 90 days without employment.
 So if you’ve the financial means to support yourself and you can prove it, this visa is for you.
 Some examples include pensions, savings, or income-generating investments.

-Validity: This visa is initially valid for 1 year and renewable every 2 years after that if you’ve spent at least half a year (183 days) in Spain.
+Validity: This visa is initially valid for 1 year.
+If you’ve spent at least half a year (183 days) in Spain, you can apply for a two-year extension twice.

 Application: To apply for this visa, you need to have a: